Indirect detection of Cosmological Constant from interacting open quantum system

-Finally, our theoretical analysis predicts a range of the value of cosmological constant which is not dependent on the number of entangled spins and also consistent with the observed bound on the Cosmological Constant obtained from other observational probes.
+Finally, our theoretical analysis predicts a range of the value of cosmological constant which is not dependent on the number of interacting spins and also consistent with the observed bound on the Cosmological Constant obtained from other observational probes \cite{Garnavich:1997nb, Schmidt:1998ys, Riess:1998cb, Garnavich:1998th, Perlmutter:1996ds, Perlmutter:1997zf, Perlmutter:1998np, Padmanabhan:2002ji, Perlmutter:2003kf}.
 From this analysis one can comment on a range in which the value of the observable can lie, an issue of obviously interest.
-Here, we observe that the Cosmological Constant predicted from the Lamb shift spectroscopy can have a value between $O(10^{-10}-10^{-130})$, which is consistent with the observed central value, ${\cal O}(10^{-122})$.
+Here, we observe that the Cosmological Constant predicted from the Lamb shift spectroscopy can have a value between $O(10^{-123}-10^{-121})$, which is consistent with the observed central value, ${\cal O}(10^{-122})$.
 Hence, we can say that our theoretical analysis predicts the Cosmological Constant within a certain window.
 Generally, if an analysis using CMB data is carried out, predicting a particular value of the Cosmological Constant is possible along-with having cosmic variance from CMB, but it is difficult to achieve from a theoretical calculation.
 However, Fisher information techniques could be useful in this regard \cite{Choudhury:2020dpf}.
 The analogue gravity thought process set-up discussed here helps us to probe such an important tiny fine tuned number from a theoretical perspective.

-In conclusion, we have studied indirect detection mechanism of observationally relevant Cosmological Constant from the shifts obtained from a realistic model of open system consisting of entangled $N$ spins.
+In conclusion, we have studied indirect detection mechanism of observationally relevant Cosmological Constant from the shifts obtained from a realistic model of open system consisting of interacting $N$ spins.
 For this purpose, we have utilized the superposition principle along with equal Euclidean distance between all the spins.
-In this work we found that-(a) the shifts are not sensitive to the number of spins $N$, (b) a correct prediction of a range of the observationally consistent Cosmological Constant \cite{Aghanim:2018eyx} can be made in the region where the Euclidean distance between any value of the spins is large compared to the length scale $k$ (i.e., $L\gg k$), irrespective of the number of the entangled spins, and (c) flat space effects are dominant in the region where the Euclidean distance between any value of the spins is small compared to the length scale $k$ (i.e., $L\ll k$).
+In this work we found that-\begin{itemize}